jlafer/studio-rpt/README.md

 1.0.4
 - Added validation of configuration properties.
 - Added the `unique` aggregation type, which produces a unique count of values returned by the `select` and `map` steps.

+1.0.5
+- Added documentation on custom field configuration clauses.
+- Fixed a bug in which the default value for custom fields was used both before and after aggregation.
+- Added support for custom value-mapping functions.

 ## Legal
 This software is distributed under the MIT license (see LICENSE.txt).
 All re-use of this software should clearly cite Twilio, Inc.